|Mission & Programs Overview

 Through the following fall and winter, these teachers lead their students in the writing, illustration, and binding of manuscript books.
 In early March, teachers submit their students' four best projects to a jury.
 At the end of March or early April, the winning books are featured in a one-day installation at the Morgan, while the students whose books were selected receive an award in the presence of their families, school teachers, and principals in the Morgan's Gilder Lehrman Hall.
 See photos »

-To exemplify The Morgan Book Project for our visiting public, twelve books chosen among the award winning entries are featured in the exhibition Inspiring and Illuminating the Classroom, which will remain on view in the lobby of the Morgan's Gilder Lehrman Hall through April 20, 2014.
+To exemplify The Morgan Book Project for our visiting public, twelve books chosen among the award winning entries are featured in the exhibition Inspiring and Illuminating the Classroom, which will remain on view in the lobby of the Morgan's Gilder Lehrman Hall April 8–20, 2014.
 These books are featured on this page.

 The books are created with professional grade paper and binding material.
 The students make their own paint by grinding traditional pigment sources such as malachite, saffron, and insects.
 They complete their illustrations with 22 karat gold leaf.